madedotcom/openerp-north/README.md

 Usage examples:

-You want to install a new module testmodule1:
+You want to install a new module testmodule1.
+Add a key `releases` in openerp.conf with the value of the path to the releases folder.
+This folder should be a module so it should have an __init__.py

+Your first script:

 ```python
 # 0001_install_test_module.py